siyuan-note/siyuan-chrome/README.md

 1. Run SiYuan
 2. Select the content you want to clip, then click the "Copy to SiYuan" on the context menu

+Please note: Pulling pictures locally is a paid subscription feature.